 Even so, some people are considered good candidates for sleep apnea surgery.

-If you are experiencing any of the symptoms of sleep apnea, please contact Advanced Dentistry of Tarrytown today to schedule a consultation with Tarrytown sleep apnea dentist Dr. Mejia.
+If you are experiencing any of the symptoms of sleep apnea, please contact Advanced Dentistry of Tarrytown today to schedule a consultation with Tarrytown dentist Dr. Mejia.
 We are pleased to help people in the Tarrytown, New York area find the best solution for restoring a restful night’s sleep.